black-signature/PHP-Photo-Gallery/README.md

 - Fully responsive design using bootstrap.
 - Most suited for small websites.

+Created by, [Balu John Thomas]

+# Introduction

+PHP-Photo-Gallery is a ready to use simple photo gallery solution using PHP/MySQL with admin support.

 ## Installation

 Open index.php in the browser and follow the on-screen instructions to install

 ## History

-- v2.0.0 : Added installer and minor bug-fixes
-- v1.0.0 : Basic features
+- v1.0 : First launch

-## Credits
+## Credits and Support

 Balu John Thomas <balujohnthomas@gmail.com>